Sule Skerry: Flora and fauna

+Important Bird Area

+The island (along with Sule Stack) has been designated an Important Bird Area (IBA) by BirdLife International because it supports breeding populations of several species of seabirds.

 Lighthouse

 There is a lighthouse at the centre high point of the island and a number of small cairns around the periphery.

 According to the Guinness Book of Records, the Sule Skerry lighthouse was the most remote manned lighthouse in Great Britain from its opening in 1895 to its automation in 1982.
 Its remote location meant that construction could only take place during the summer, thus it took from 1892–94 to complete.

 A meteorological buoy used in Met Office's Marine Automatic Weather Station (MAWS) Network is located off Sule Skerry.
 Results from the buoy are used in the Shipping Forecast.

 Folklore

 "The Great Silkie of Sule Skerry" is a story of a Silkie who lives on Sule Skerry.